-JEFFERSON DAVIS POSING AS ABRAHAM LINCOLN
+JEFFERSON DAVIS (L) POSING AS ABRAHAM LINCOLN (R)

 HOUSE OF DAVIS is a capital crime story buried in the facts of U.S. history.
-The book assembles the circumstances surrounding the life and times of Kentucky-born slave politician Jefferson Davis, beginning on July 4, 1850 with the strange poisoning by fruit (cherries) of his ex-father-in-law, 12th President Zachary Taylor, and ending on October 16, 1906 with the death of his widow on the anniversary of John Brown’s raid at Harper’s Ferry.
+The book assembles the circumstances surrounding the life and times of Kentucky-born slave politician Jefferson Davis, beginning on July 4, 1850 with the mysterious poisoning by fruit (cherries) of his ex-father-in-law, 12th President Zachary Taylor, and ending on October 16, 1906 with the death of his widow on the anniversary of John Brown’s raid at Harper’s Ferry.
 Gathering historical evidence culled from the far corners of the nation’s historical archives, drawing primary material together not previously admitted into evidence, HOUSE OF DAVIS splinters the wooden story of America’s only confederate president and musters facts in the case for a long-rumored Washington, D.C. conspiracy.

 WILLIAM B. HALDEMAN (L) POSING AS LOS ANGELES TIMES PUBLISHER “HARRISON GRAY OTIS” (R)